-Rehabilitation Services and Student Health Services delivered "Staff, Faculty and Student Mental Health: The Leader's Role" as part of Western's BASICS (Building Administrative Skills Through Innovation, Collegiality and Strategy) program.
+Employee Wellness and Student Health Services delivered "Staff, Faculty and Student Mental Health: The Leader's Role" as part of Western's BASICS (Building Administrative Skills Through Innovation, Collegiality and Strategy) program.

-Through appropriate accommodation and support, arranged by Services for Students with Disabilities (SSD), students have demonstrated their ability to engage with their academic work and succeed at university.
+Through appropriate accommodation and support, arranged by Accessible Education (AEW), students have demonstrated their ability to engage with their academic work and succeed at university.
 This demonstration has changed attitudes about students' limitations that were held by some faculty and staff.
-SSD also engaged in outreach within the University community for the purpose of increasing awareness among faculty regarding the rationale for various accommodations, the University's and students' responsibilities regarding accommodation, and SSD's requirements for documentation of disabilities.
+AEW also engaged in outreach within the University community for the purpose of increasing awareness among faculty regarding the rationale for various accommodations, the University's and students' responsibilities regarding accommodation, and SSD's requirements for documentation of disabilities.
 This outreach seemed to foster greater appreciation of the legitimacy and appropriateness of accommodation.